jparkerweb/pixel-banner/UPDATE.md

 ## 🎉 What's New
 ### v3.4.5 - 2025-04-30
 #### 📦 Updated
-- Additional improvements to compatability with `Better Search Views` plugin
+- Additional improvements to compatibility with `Better Search Views` plugin

 ### v3.4.4 - 2025-04-28
 #### ✨ Added